Date of Award:

 Abstract

 This research examined husband and wife attitudes toward menstruation and how these attitudes related to certain behaviors within marriage.
-The sample consisted of 48 Married couples, some living in Davis, California and some living in Salt Lake City, Utah .
+The sample consisted of 48 Married couples, some living in Davis, California and some living in Salt Lake City, Utah.

-Specifically, four objectives were persued:
+Specifically, four objectives were pursued:

 - Assess husbands' and wives' perceptions of how behaviors within marriage vary over the wives' menstrual cycles.